wyne-ybanez/PaperCut/README.md

 - Log in Feature which allows users to sign into their account.
 - Search functionality which is on every page in the website as long as the user is signed in.
 - Genre search functionality which allows users to search for posts based on the post genre.
-- Profile page which shows user's username and status.
+- Profile page which shows logged in user's username, status and posts.
+Displays other profile's usernames and status.
+- Posts modification - the website allows content creators to create, edit or delete profiles and posts they have created.
+- Mobile responsiveness.
 -

 ### Features Left to Implement